 - LiveReload - Spare your F5 key a little more.

 Emmet (previously known as Zen Coding) is a web-developer’s toolkit that can greatly improve your HTML & CSS workflow.
 It’s available for multiple code editors, including Sublime Text 2 as well.
 Also, as mentioned in their docs, Emmet is developed and optimised for web-developers whose workflow depends on HTML/XML and CSS, but can be used with programming languages too.

 If you are a Sublime Text 2 addicted and a fan of abbreviations then you may give Hayaku a try too.
 With Hayaku you don’t need to remember abbreviations and use cheatsheets.
 You can write just any way you like the abbreviations to be and Hayaku would try it’s best to guess what you need.

 Speaking of customization, I frequently use the ANT build system and running custom build targets directly from Sublime Text 2 is super useful.

 Ctrl+Shift+P) you can easily run an ANT target just by typing its name.

 Here’s an example that contains two ANT build targets defined:

 Don’t forget to browse the whole list of published packages.
 You’ll always find something useful there.
 My latest discovered package that I want to give it a try soon is Sublime SVN.
-Also, if you want an even cooler icon for Sublime, you have some options.
-Check this resource out!

 Good luck with coding!